rafaelsf80/vertex-ai-labs/README.md

 ## Labs 10-11-12: Vertex custom training (ULB dataset) with pre-built containers

 These labs create and deploy ML models for the ULB dataset.
-In all cases it uses a managed Tensorboard
+In all cases it uses a managed Tensorboard to track some metrics:
-* Lab 10: with CPUs.
+* **Lab 10:** with CPU.
-* Lab 11: with GPUs.
+* **Lab 11:** with GPU.
-* Lab 12: with GPUs and Hypterparameter tuning.
+* **Lab 12:** with GPU and Hyperparameter tuning.

-Setup for labs 10-11-12:
+Setup:
 1. Copy the public table `bigquery-public-data.ml_datasets_ulb` into your project and region.
 Easiest way for this table size is to download as CSV and then upload it into BigQuery with schema autodetect.
 2. Create a tensorboard instance with `gcloud ai tensorboards create --display-name DISPLAY_NAME --project PROJECT_NAME`, and modify the `TENSORBOARD_RESOURCE` env variable accordingly.
 3. Create a service account for the Tensorboard service.
 It must have the Storage Admin role (`roles/storage.admin`) and Vertex AI User role (`roles/aiplatform.user`) associated with it.
+Additionally the BQ Read session role (`bigquery.readsessions.create`) and BigQuery Data Editor (`bigquery.tables.get`) is required in this specific example.

 Notes:
 * TensorFlow and Tensorflow I/O versions must be compatible.
-Check [here](https://github.com/tensorflow/io#tensorflow-version-compatibility)
+Check version compatibility [here](https://github.com/tensorflow/io#tensorflow-version-compatibility).

 ## Lab 13: Vertex custom training (Iris dataset) with custom containers